OCA/contract/subscription_oca/readme/USAGE.md

     the execution date matches the next invoice date.
 Additionally, you can manually change the subscription status and create an invoice by using the *Create Invoice* button.
-This action creates just an invoice even if the subscription template has the *Sale Order & Invoice* option selected, because the *Invoicing mode* option is triggered through the cron job.
+This action creates just an invoice even if the subscription template has *Create sale order* enabled, because the configured invoicing options are only applied by the cron job.
 5. The cron job will also end the subscription if its end date has been reached.
 The end date honours the template recurrence (days, weeks, months or years) and the interval, instead of always assuming months.